 There are several factors that enhance the likelihood of developing spider veins.

-There are several risk factors that make people more likely to develop spider veins and these include: ageing, gender, pregnancy, taking oral contraceptive, hormonal changes during puberty or menopause, varicose veins, sedentary lifestyle, surgery, obesity, standing for long periods of time, sun exposure, and those treated with chemotherapy or radiotherapy.
+These include: ageing, gender, pregnancy, oral contraceptive, hormonal changes during puberty or menopause, varicose veins, sedentary lifestyle, surgery, obesity, standing for long periods of time, sun exposure and those treated with chemotherapy or radiotherapy.

-Though safe, it is not entirely without risk.
-The two most common side effects are something called haemosiderin deposition and telangiectatic matting.
-Haemosiderin deposition occurs when the vein is not entirely closed, blood is trapped and clots.
-In some people iron pigments leak from the clot and stain the skin over the vessel brown.
-These brown marks are usually not permanent but may take 6 - 18 months to fade.
-They darken when exposed to the sun and will take longer to fade if tanned.
+Though reliable, microsclerotherapy is not entirely without risk.
+The two most common side effects are haemosiderin deposition and telangiectatic matting.
+Haemosiderin deposition occurs when the vein is not entirely closed and blood is trapped.
+In some people, iron pigments escapes from the clot and stain the skin over the vessel.
+These brown marks are usually not permanent, but can take 6 - 18 months to fade and darken when exposed to the sun.
+Results also to longer to fade if tanned.

-Matting occurs if the fragile vessel is injured during the injection, leaving a mat of tiny veins that look like a blush or a red bruise.
-Matting usually disappears completely after 6 - 12 months, but if it persists, it can be treated with sclerotherapy if the needle can access the fine vessels and flush the solution gently through.
+Matting occurs if the fragile vessel is injured during the injection process, leaving a web of tiny veins that look like a blush or red bruise.
+Matting usually disappears completely after 6 - 12 months, but if it persists, can be treated with sclerotherapy - should the needle be able to access fine vessels and flush the solution gently through.

-A consultation is required prior to treatment to assess your suitability for the treatment and to discuss all the relevant information so you can decide if its right for you.
-View our Thread Vein Removal FAQs
+A consultation is required prior to treatment to assess your suitability.
+We’ll discuss all the relevant information, so you can decide if its right for you.

 Varies from person to person